jbiatek/BSGRulebook/rulebook.md

 Once Galactica is in orbit, the Admiral has an action available on their title card which initiates the final jump and ends the game.

-Destroy all civilian ships still on New Caprica.
-Execute all human players on New Caprica.
-After these steps are fully resolved, resolve any other effects that are stated to occur at the end of the game.
-The humans win if they have not lost at this point, and the Cylon Leader determines if they have won or lost as well.

-### Ionian Nebula
+When the final jump occurs:

+- Destroy all civilian ships still on New Caprica.
+- Execute all human players on New Caprica.
+- After these steps are fully resolved, resolve all other "end of game" effects as normal.

-#### Crossroads Phase
+### Ionian Nebula: Crossroads Phase

 The Crossroads phase begins immediately upon reaching 8 or more distance, interrupting the current player's turn.
-Each character faces an important decision.
+The Cylons are lying in wait to ambush the human fleet, and each character faces an important decision.
 There are 3 steps to the Crossroads phase:

-##### Set up the Battle of the Ionian Nebula
+1. Set up the Battle of the Ionian Nebula:

-The Cylons are lying in wait to attack Galactica.
-Place a basestar and 4 raiders in each of the top 2 main board space areas.
-Launch 2 vipers into each of the two bottom space areas.
-Finally, reset the jump track.
-(This reset takes the place of the "reset jump track" step of the jump that has been interrupted, if any.
-The jump track is not reset again after the Crossroads phase ends.)
+    1. Place a basestar and 4 raiders in each of the top 2 main board space areas.
+    2. Launch 2 vipers into each of the two bottom space areas.
+    3. Finally, reset the jump track.

-##### Draw and resolve Crossroads cards
+2. Draw and resolve Crossroads cards:

     The current player shuffles the Crossroads deck and deals each player 1 card.
 Each player secretly looks at theirs, and selects 1 Trauma token to play facedown next to their Crossroads card.
 The indicated icon is the result that will be resolved.

-A player with no Trauma tokens may simply select either result when the card is revealed.
+    - A player with no Trauma tokens may simply select either result when the card is revealed.

     Once all players have made their selection, the current player reveals their card and token.
 The chosen result is resolved, and the next player reveals their choice.

-Resolve any executions normally when they occur, but the executed player's Crossroads card and token choice remain.
+    - Resolve any executions normally when they occur, but the executed player's Crossroads card and token choice remain.

-##### The Trial/Boxing the Line
+3. The Trial/Boxing the Line

     1. Remove all Crossroads cards and the Trauma tokens used with them from the game.
 Also remove all Ally cards and tokens, the Trauma tokens attached to them, and the Trauma tokens on board locations from the game.
-1. Each player reveals all of their Trauma tokens.
+    2. Each player reveals all of their Trauma tokens.
 Human players discard their "Benevolent" tokens, while Cylon players discard all of their "Antagonistic" tokens.
-1. Each player with 2 or fewer tokens at this point discards them.
+    3. Each player with 2 or fewer tokens at this point discards them.
-1. Each player counts the number of tokens they have remaining.
+    4. Each player counts the number of tokens they have remaining.
-1. If all players have 0 tokens, then no player is eliminated.
+    5. If all players have 0 tokens, then no player is eliminated.
 If not, the player with the most tokens is eliminated from the game.
         - If human players are tied, the President chooses one of the tied players for elimination.
         - If Cylon players are tied, each tied Cylon player is eliminated.
         - If both human and Cylon players are tied, follow *both* rules.
 All tied Cylons are eliminated, and the President chooses which tied human is eliminated.

+After the Crossroads phase is finished, resume play at the point that the Crossroads phase interrupted.
+If the Crossroads phase was reached via a jump, since the jump track was already reset do not reset it again (even though technically that is the next step in the procedure).
+The next jump will end the game.

 #### Elimination

 To eliminate a player from the game, follow the rules for execution, but do not choose a new character, and do not move to the Resurrection Ship.
 The eliminated player is entirely removed from the rest of the game.
 If they were the current player, the next player is now the current player.

-#### Finishing the game

-After the Crossroads phase, the next jump ends the game.
-No Destination card is drawn for this final jump.

 ## House rules